-The 5.1 miles of asphalt trails are used by hundreds of people from all walks of life 365 days a year.
-The twelve foot wide lighted trails are used by bikers, walkers, runners, and rollerbladers.
-The Owatonna Foundation has been instrumental in the development of the Owatonna trails system awarding grants for trail construction, bridges and lights.
+The Owatonna Foundation has awarded grants for trail construction, bridges and lights.
 Recently the Owatonna Foundation awarded a grant to develop an additional 1.25 miles of trail from North Street to 26th St NW along the Straight River, giving to the community over 6 miles of completed trail system.
 The trails system is one of the heaviest used amenities in the Park System.